 In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This standard establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
-The core principle of the new standard is an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In August 2015, in response to stakeholders' requests to defer the effective date of ASU 2014-09 and in consideration of feedback received through extensive outreach with preparers, practitioners and users of financial statements, the FASB deferred the effective date for all entities by one year.
-This new standard will be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Early adoption is permitted, although not prior to annual reporting periods beginning after December 15, 2016.
-The Company is currently evaluating the impact this new guidance may have on its results of operations and financial position.
+The core principle of this standard is an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+This standard will be effective for annual periods beginning after December 15, 2017, including interim periods within that reporting period.
+Early adoption is permitted, although not prior to annual periods beginning after December 15, 2016.
+The Company is currently evaluating the impact this guidance may have on its results of operations and financial position.

 In January 2016, FASB issued ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 This standard will require equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 The standard also simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment.
 When a qualitative assessment indicates that impairment exists, an entity is required to measure the investment at fair value.
 It also amends certain financial statement presentation and disclosure requirements associated with the fair value of financial instruments.
 This standard will be effective for annual periods beginning after December 31, 2017, including interim periods within that reporting period.
 Early adoption is not permitted.
-The Company is currently evaluating the impact this new guidance may have on its results of operations and financial position.
+The Company is currently evaluating the impact this guidance may have on its results of operations and financial position.

 In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842).
-This new standard introduces a new lessee model that brings substantially all leases on the balance sheet.
+This standard introduces a new lessee model that brings substantially all leases on the balance sheet.
 The standard will require companies to recognize lease assets and lease liabilities on their balance sheets and disclose key information about leasing arrangements in their financial statements.
 This standard will be effective for annual periods beginning after December 15, 2018, including interim periods within that reporting period.
 Early application of this standard is permitted.
-The Company is currently evaluating the impact this new guidance may have on its results of operations and financial position.
+The Company is currently evaluating the impact this guidance may have on its results of operations and financial position.